samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 }
 ```

-Now the `MarketChartComponent` class has everything required to render the chart.
-In addition to the local variable for the div and the lifecycle hook, the class has a few fields that will be used while rendering the chart.
-The `parseDate` method converts string value to date.
-It is used by the `formatData` method.
-The private fields `svgElement` and `chartProps` will be used to hold reference of the SVG element and the properties of the chart respectively.
-These fields would be quite useful to re-render the chart.
+Now, the `MarketChartComponent` class has everything required to render the chart.
+In addition to the local reference for the div (`chartElement`) and the lifecycle hook, the class has a few fields that will be used while rendering the chart.
+The `parseDate` method converts string value to Date objects and the private fields `svgElement` and `chartProps` will be used to hold the reference of the SVG element and the properties of the chart respectively.
+These fields will be quite useful to re-render the chart.

-Add the following method to the `MarketChartComponent` to build the chart:
+Now, the most complex part of the tutorial.
+Add the following method to the `MarketChartComponent` class:

 ```typescript
  buildChart() {